amalv/bukie/README.md

 🚦 Automated versioning and releases with Semantic Release

-🔧 Code linting with ESLint
+🔧 Code linting and formatting with Biome

 🚀 Fast development and build times with Vite